WH-Zhou/WH-Zhou.github.io/_pages/solar_system.md

 [Durech & Hanus (2023)](https://www.aanda.org/articles/aa/full_html/2023/07/aa45889-23/aa45889-23.html) discovered slowly rotating asteroids are seperated from fast ones by a gap.

-I have discovered a truly marvelous explanation of this gap, which this margin is too narrow to contain.
+I have discovered a truly marvelous explanation of this gap, which this space is too narrow to contain.